greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ldap.html.md

      TLS_CACERT /etc/pki/tls/certs/<ca-certificate-file>
     ```

-    **Note:** For certificate validation to succeed, the hostname in the certificate must match a hostname in the URI property.
+    > **Note** For certificate validation to succeed, the hostname in the certificate must match a hostname in the URI property.
 Otherwise, you must also add `TLS_REQCERT allow` to the file.

 4. As the gpadmin user, edit `/usr/local/greenplum-db/greenplum_path.sh` and add the following line.